shoebot/jupyter-shoebot/README.md

 After running Jupyter with `jupyter notebook`, go to the `Kernel` menu, select `Change kernel` and select `Shoebot`.

+**Warning:** Right now, notebooks must be created on the repository root or the kernel won't launch properly.
+We'll fix this ASAP!

 ## Acknowledgements

 This plugin's structure was heavily inspired by the [Jupyter bash kernel](https://github.com/takluyver/bash_kernel).